FSXAC/FSXAC.github.io/documents/CPEN212/week9.md

 The syscall interface is an OS-level specifical.
 This means it's **not portable** since it depends on which OS you're on.
 There exists standards like POSIX that enable interchangeability.

-Let's assume we have a file that is abstracted as a sequence of bytes.

 Files have **file descriptors** -- a set of small bytes that identify open files.

 Possible operations are: